KNOW YOUR RIGHTS:

 Automatic sealing:

-If you were convicted of one of the following misdemeanors, your record may be automatically sealed when twhen Virginia begins automatic sealing of criminal records on October 1, 2025:
+If you were convicted of or had a charge deferred and dismissed for one of the following misdemeanors, your record may be automatically sealed when Virginia begins automatic sealing of criminal records on October 1, 2026:

 - Petit larceny